 The reaction from Senators was swift and furious.
 Senator Sue Lines, the President of the Senate, immediately demanded Ms. Hanson remove the garment.

-Senator Hanson defiantly refused to comply, citing her right to protest and draw attention to the national security and social issues she perceives.
+Senator After Pauline Hanson’s Burqa Stunt, she adamantly refused to comply the senate rules, by claiming her right to protest and draw attention to the national security and social issues she perceives.
 The refusal forced the hand of the Government and Opposition, who collaborated on a motion to suspend the One Nation leader for failing to obey the Chair and for engaging in conduct deemed disrespectful to the Senate.

 Following the successful vote for her suspension, Ms. Hanson still refused to leave the chamber.
-The resulting procedural deadlock forced President Lines to take the extreme measure of suspending the entire Senate sitting for nearly two hours.
-This rarely invoked measure underlined the severity of the crisis and the refusal of the Parliament to allow the chamber to be used as a stage for what was widely viewed as a racist performance.
-Proceedings resumed only after Ms. Hanson was forcibly escorted out of the building.
+The resulting procedural of forced President of suspending the entire Senate sitting for nearly two hours.
+This rarely invoked measure exposed the severity of the crisis and the refusal of the Parliament to allow the chamber to be used as a stage for a racist performance.
+Proceedings resumed only after Ms. Hanson was forcibly escorted out of the building by security personnel.

 A Chorus of Condemnation